jimishol/cholidean-harmony-structure/README.md

 **Known Issues:**

 - **Line‑buffered output isn’t working**:
   FluidSynth’s note‑on/off events arrive in batches under Windows; see [issue #4](https://github.com/jimishol/cholidean-harmony-structure/issues/4).
+Fir this, instead of `fluidsynth`, use `udpMidi` backend.

 - **Spaces in filenames**:
   May break playback through the `winpty` layer — use underscores instead.